'RHOBH' Newbie Denise Richards Married Aaron Phypers Today In Malibu

 — TMZ (@TMZ) September 9, 2018

-Denise Richards, who is a mom to three was married to Charlie Sheen for four years but has been divorced since 2006.
+Denise Richards, who is a mom to three kids, was married to Charlie Sheen for four years but has been divorced since 2006.
 Phypers is said to be on board with all of the possible Real Housewives drama, and Richards’ friends think they are a good match.

 “She and Aaron are extremely happy, and he’s definitely game with her on-camera persona.
 He’s on board with the drama that the show might bring, and Denise is a total pro with this.
 She’s done it before and knows how to navigate life on and off camera even when the show gets blurred with reality.
 He seems to care for her in a real way and is up for whatever she throws at him and vice versa.
 They’re a good team.”